fj11/EasyStream/README.md

 Libraries
 ---------------------------
-This library will support all kinds of streaming service.
+All libraries are under /src/, they support all kinds of streaming service.
 Support Now:
 * HLS streaming service for iphone and ipad.